liusy1997/liusy1997.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D candidate under the supervision of Dr. Yanjie Su at School of Psychological and Cognitive Sciences, Peking University (PKU).
+I am a Ph.D candidate under the supervision of Dr. Yanjie Su at Peking University (PKU).
 My primary interests focus on how children understand probability and how they acquire possibility concepts.
 My previous and ongoing work indludes three interrelated parts, children's understanding of probability, numerical cognition, and animal cognition.

 A data-driven personal website
 ======